 Herpes labialis is usually a recurrence of HSV.
 It develops as ulcers (cold sores) on the vermilion border of the lip or, much less commonly, as ulcerations of the mucosa of the hard palate.

-Genital herpes is the most common ulcerative sexually transmitted disease in developed countries.
+Genital herpes Genital Herpes Genital herpes is a sexually transmitted infection caused by human herpesvirus 1 or 2.
+It causes ulcerative genital lesions.
+Diagnosis is clinical with laboratory confirmation by culture, polymerase... read more is the most common ulcerative sexually transmitted infection in developed countries.
 Genital HSV can be caused by HSV-1 or HSV-2.

-Herpetic whitlow, a swollen, painful, erythematous lesion of the distal phalanx, results from inoculation of HSV through the skin and is most common among health care practitioners.
+Herpetic whitlow Herpetic Whitlow Herpetic whitlow is a cutaneous infection of the distal aspect of the finger caused by herpes simplex virus.
+(See also Overview and Evaluation of Hand Disorders.)
+Herpetic whitlow may cause... read more , a swollen, painful, erythematous lesion of the finger, results from inoculation of HSV through the skin and is most common among health care practitioners.

-Neonatal HSV infection develops in neonates, including those whose mothers have no suggestion of current or past herpes infection.
+Neonatal HSV infection Neonatal Herpes Simplex Virus (HSV) Infection Neonatal herpes simplex virus infection is usually transmitted during delivery.
+A typical sign is vesicular eruption, which may be accompanied by or progress to disseminated disease.
+Diagnosis... read more develops in neonates, including those whose mothers have no suggestion of current or past herpes infection.
 It is most commonly transmitted during birth through contact with vaginal secretions containing HSV and usually involves HSV-2.

-Neonatal HSV infection usually develops between the 1st and 4th wk of life, often causing mucocutaneous vesicles or CNS involvement.
+Neonatal HSV infection usually develops between the 1st and 4th week of life, often causing mucocutaneous vesicles or central nervous system involvement.
 It causes major morbidity and mortality.

-Diagnosis is often clinical based on characteristic lesions.
+Diagnosis of HSV infection is often clinical based on characteristic lesions.

 Laboratory confirmation can be helpful, especially if infection is severe, the patient is immunocompromised or pregnant, or lesions are atypical.
 A Tzanck test (a superficial scraping from the base of a freshly ruptured vesicle stained with Wright-Giemsa stain) often reveals multinucleate giant cells in HSV or varicella-zoster virus infection.